-I’m a Ph.D.
-Candidate in Biomedical Engineering at the University of Toronto & The Hospital for Sick Children.
-I currently work in the Prescott Lab where I use computational neuroscience techniques and advanced data analytics to understand somatosensation & pain processing.
+I’m a Postdoctoral Fellow at the Krembil Brain Institute & University Health Network in Toronto, Canada.
+I currently work in the Bains Lab where I use computational neuroscience techniques and advanced data analytics to understand the role of touch in stress.

-I am supported by a Doctoral Graduate Scholarship from the Canadian Institutes of Health Research (CIHR, 2022–Present), a Research Training Competition Graduate Scholarship from The Hospital for Sick Children (2020–2022), and a University of Toronto Graduate Fellowship (2020).
+My work has been supported by a Doctoral Graduate Scholarship from the Canadian Institutes of Health Research (CIHR, 2022–2025), a Research Training Competition Graduate Scholarship from The Hospital for Sick Children (2020–2022), and a University of Toronto Graduate Fellowship (2020).

 MSc in Neuroscience, 2018